 Status Message Description Start The GET program sends a Start message to report that the robot has grasped the part/template and has moved clear of the source device.
 This Start message indicates that the source device can continue with other processing even while the robot continues to move.
 The Start message can speed up time critical operations in the CIM.
 For example, strategic placement of the Start message can be used to expedite the flow of pallets on the conveyor.
 As soon as a robot has lifted a template from a pallet, the GET program sends a Start message.
 The CIM Manager can then release the pallet even while the robot continues to move the template.
-The Start message is sent by the macro .START.
 Finish The PUT program sends a Finish message to report that the robot has placed the part/template at the destination device.
 The Finish message indicates that the destination device can now proceed to process the part/template even while the robot continues to move back to its idle position.
 The Finish message can be used to speed up time-critical operations in a manner similar to the Start message.
 For example, as soon as a robot has placed a template on a conveyor pallet and moved out of the way, the PUT program can send a Finish message.
 The CIM Manager can then release the pallet even while the robot continues to move to its final resting position.
-The Finish message is sent by the macro .FINISH.
+End The PUT program sends an End message to report that the robot has completed this pick-and-place operation and is now available for the next command.